tjyuanpeng/fcl/README.md

 create a merge request merging into main branch in the gitlab

-then gitlab pipeline will publish repos to the private npm registry
+then gitlab pipeline will publish repos to the private npm registry and push tags of published

-# document development
+# document develop

 ```shell
 pnpm docs:dev